It's time to Flourish.

 In August 2016, top level scientists recommended the term Anthropocence to officially recognize a new epoch of time that we are experiencing on planet Earth.

 What is unique about this recommendation is that the term Anthropo, meaning human, refers specifically to the drastic impact that our human behaviors are having on the earth’s climate and ecosystems.
 Currently, the rate of species extinction is between 100 and 1,000 times higher than the normal rate, atmospheric carbon levels are now 60 PPM above the recommended level by climate scientists, and deforestation rates remain alarmingly high.

 On a societal level the world’s 500 or so billionaires have assets of 1.9 trillion dollars, a sum greater than the income of the poorest 170 countries in the world and the amount of money that the richest 1 percent of the world’s people make each year equals what the poorest 57 percent make.
 On a more personal level the World Health Organization projects that depression will be the second leading cause of disability worldwide by the year 2020 and it is estimated by the CDC that one person dies from suicide every forty seconds.

-For thousands of years contemplative practices have proven to be an effective medium for inspiring change at this level by imparting inner contentment and global compassion.
-With these mental virtues individuals are empowered to live simply and joyously care for others.
+For thousands of years a myriad of wisdom traditions have inspired change at this level through cultivating the heart and mind.
+Through deliberate cultivation individuals are empowered to live simply and joyously care for others.
 We believe this type of change is essential for bringing forth and protecting a harmonious way of life for all current and future generations.